cristinalucin/cristinalucin/README.md

 Hi there :sunglasses:

-- 🔭 I’m currently working on Classification and Tidy Data..
+- 🔭 I’m currently working on Classification and Modeling..
 - 🌱 I’m currently learning Python, Pandas, and SQL ...
 - 😄 Pronouns: She/Her
 - 📫 How to reach me: @cristinajlucin (Twitter)